statopt/static-optimizer-wp/readme.txt

 = 1.0.6 =
 * Updated code so it doesn't run if there's a server side StatOpt optimization solution
+* Fixes and tests with latest WordPress version

 = 1.0.5 =
 * added optimization support for svg images